open-tale/open-tale.github.io/_docs/04-challenges.md

 | Gather clues from an old book | Intellect
 | Stay awake on watch | Volition

-The difficulty of such challenges are predefined by the GM.
+A predefined challenge has an intrinsic *Challenge Rating* (CR), which is designed by the GM.
+To succeed in a challenge like this the obtained score must be greater than the CR.

 ## 4.2.
 Unexpected encounters